priyans619/Songify-Music-App/README.md

 6.**Music Player** - Users can click on player which includes basic controls such as previous song, the next song, and pause/play buttons.
 Additional details such as the song’s name, author, volume, repeat, and duration controls are a plus.

+7.**Exceptional Design** - Make your design stand out; everyone loves a beautiful user interface.
+Brand it as a real app and stay consistent with the colors, icons, and design.